Table of Contents

 Visual workflows: Descope’s drag & drop editor lets developers design login, signup, MFA, and SSO flows without backend scripting or custom glue code.
 This simplifies auth implementation and speeds up time to production.

 Predictable pricing and responsive support: Descope offers transparent, usage-based pricing with no hidden fees or surprise jumps.
-Teams benefit from fast, knowledgeable support to help them implement, troubleshoot, and scale with confidence, as evidenced by Descope winning the Best Support G2 badge the last four quarters in a row.
+Teams benefit from fast, knowledgeable support to help them implement, troubleshoot, and scale with confidence, as evidenced by Descope winning the Best Support G2 badge the last six quarters in a row.

 Streamlined SSO: Build and manage SSO journeys with workflows, enable self-service setup, and migrate existing configurations with no disruption.